How we are becoming a more diverse and inclusive organization

 The recruitment process is key to starting off on the right foot.
 Our HR team works with external experts to define best practices.
 The results included enhanced training for recruiting managers, a thorough review of job postings and more direction on the channels used to reach and attract candidates.

-We have reviewed our recruitment processes to ensure we're implementing best practices.
+We have reviewed our recruitment processes and have worked with an external partner to ensure we're implementing best practices and ensuring fair and equitable opportunities.
 This includes enhanced training for recruiting managers before the selection process starts, and a review of job postings and channels to make sure we’re reaching and attracting diverse candidates.

-We strive to foster a culture of empathy and acceptance where we embrace each other's differences and identities, and we aim to be recognized in global LGBT+ indices to ensure best practice.
+We strive to foster a culture of empathy and acceptance where we embrace each other's differences and identities, and we aim to be recognized in global LGBTQ+ indices to ensure best practice.
+We work with a number of groups on this including:

-We have been recognized in the FTSE Women Leaders report, The Times Top 50 employers for women, and our colleagues have been recognized by the Healthcare Businesswomen’s Association for their work to advance the impact and influence of women in healthcare.
+We have been recognized in The Times Top 50 employers for women, and our colleagues have been recognized by the Healthcare Businesswomen’s Association for their work to advance the impact and influence of women in healthcare.

 With support from our Global Disability Council and our employee resource group, the Disability Confidence Network, we are working hard to create an inclusive workplace.

-We continue to invest in an accessible workplace, and our award-winning Workplace Adjustment Service is now available to over 50% of our people.
+We continue to invest in an accessible workplace, including our award-winning Workplace Adjustment Service.

 We educate our people on disability confidence as part of our long-term, measurable, strategic disability confidence plan.